fnproject/tutorials/node/intro/README.md

 we were deploying to a remote Fn server.

 The output message
-`Updating route /nodefn using image fndemouser/nodefn:0.0.2...` lets us know that the function packaged in the image "fndemouser/nodefn:0.0.2" has been bound by the Fn server to the route "/nodefn".
-We'll see how to use the route below.
+`Updating function nodefn using image fndemouser/nodefn:0.0.2...` let's us know that the function is packaged in the image "fndemouser/nodefn:0.0.2".

-Note that the containing folder name 'nodefn' was used as the name of the generated Docker container and used as the name of the route that container was bound to.
+Note that the containing folder name 'nodefn' was used as the name of the generated Docker container and used as the name of the function that container was bound to.
 By convention it is also used to create the trigger name `nodefn-trigger`.